A Step-by-Step Guide to Becoming a Physical Therapist

 Step 7: Gain Professional Experience

 After becoming licensed and potentially specializing, gaining professional experience is crucial for honing your skills as a physical therapist.
-This can be achieved through employment opportunities in hospitals, private practices, rehabilitation centers, or sports clinics.
-Working alongside experienced therapists will help you refine your clinical expertise and develop a diverse skill set.
+Employment opportunities in hospitals, private practices, rehabilitation centers, or sports clinics will provide diverse case exposure.
+Many therapists find tools such as a foam roller, resistance bands, or an ankle brace essential for patient treatment and personal practice.

 Step 8: Continue Learning and Professional Development